-Arrival in Beijing at noon.
+Arrival in Beijing in the afternoon.
 Transfer to the hotel.
-Visit to the biggest public square in the world, Tian誕nmen Square that conquers you with its grandeur at the first sight.
+Visit to the biggest public square in the world, Tiananmen Square that conquers you with its grandeur at the first sight.
 Then you'll head to the Forbidden City.
 It was the imperial palace for 24 emperors during Ming and Qing Dynasties and is the biggest ancient architecture complex in the world.
 You'll walk in the museum to see it with your eyes, to touch it with your hands and to feel it in your hearts.
 Dinner at a local Chinese restaurant.
 Overnight at the hotel.

 Day 16: Beijing (BD)

 In the morning drive 75km to visit the Great Wall (Badaling Section) which is the symbol of China and the wisdom of Chinese people.
 It is very impressive that the Chinese succeeded in building such a great architecture with simple tools in ancient times.
 Then visit Ming Tombs (Changling Tomb) consisting of 13 tombs of the emperors of the Ming Dynasty after the capital was moved from Nanjing to Beijing.
 This is the only palace that was made of camphor wood.
 Dinner at a local Chinese Restaurant.
 Overnight at the hotel.